python/cpython/Doc/library/logging.rst

 .. class:: QueueHandler(queue)

    Returns a new instance of the :class:`QueueHandler` class.
 The instance is initialized with the queue to send messages to.
+The queue can be any queue- like object; it's passed as-is to the :meth:`enqueue` method, which needs to know how to send messages to it.

    .. method:: emit(record)